 After learning about the history and tourist information of Nihonmatsu at the Nihonmatsu Castle News Center, take a stroll around nearby Nihonmatsu Castle (Kasumigajo)

-Nihonmatsu Castle has also been selected as one of Japan's 100 most famous castles.
+Nihonmatsu Castle is one of Japan's Top 100 Castles.

-The name "Kasumigajo" (Kasumi Castle) comes from the fact that in spring, cherry blossoms bloom all over the park, creating a scene where the entire castle appears enveloped in mist.
-Locals love and call it Kasumigajo.
+The name "Kasumigajo" (meaning "castle of mist") comes from the fact that in spring, cherry blossoms bloom throughout the park, making the entire castle appear as if it's shrouded in mist.
+Locals affectionately call it Kasumigajo.

 You can stroll through Kasumigajo Park from Minowa Gate, taking in the sights of Senshintei gardens, Niwa Shrine, the remains of the main citadel, the monument to Doi Bansui's poem, and the monument to the suicide of the Nihonmatsu clan